 Today’s motion automation applications demand effective linear motion transfer systems, such as leadscrews and ballscrews.
 Although leadscrews are often seen as less expensive substitutes for ballscrews, making a decision on which type of screw to use is a lot more complicated than focusing solely on cost.

-The basic difference between ballscrews and leadscrews is that a ball screw uses ball bearings to eliminate the friction between the nut and screw and lead screws do not.
+When discussing ballscrews vs leadscrews, the main difference is that a ball screw uses ball bearings to eliminate the friction between the nut and screw, whereas lead screws do not.
 Lead screws use deeper helical threads and a mating nut, which is usually made of a polymer composite or bronze.
 The rolling nature of ball screws eliminates the sliding friction associated with lead screws.

 - Ballscrews require braking systems.